xJeris/BC-School_District_Analysis/README.md

 ### Bottom 5 performing schools, based on the overall passing rate<br/>
 <img src="https://github.com/xJeris/School_District_Analysis/blob/main/images/bottom5.png" width="80%" />

-### The average math score received by students in each grade level at each school<br/>
+### The average math score received by students in each grade level at each school
+Thomas High School's average math score was altered by < 0.5% with the removal of 9th grade scores (83.59).<br/>
 <img src="https://github.com/xJeris/School_District_Analysis/blob/main/images/math_by_grade.png" height="499" />

-### The average reading score received by students in each grade level at each school<br/>
+### The average reading score received by students in each grade level at each school
+Thomas High School's average reading score was altered by < 0.5% with the removal of 9th grade scores (83.72).<br/>
 <img src="https://github.com/xJeris/School_District_Analysis/blob/main/images/reading_by_grade.png" height="499" />

 ### School performance based on the budget per student<br/>